 Related: DIY Photography Backdrops

-Indoors, it can come in the form of stray toys, a basket of laundry in the background, a pile of newspapers on the dining table.
+Indoors, clutter can come in many forms like stray toys, a basket of laundry in the background or a pile of newspapers on the dining table.

 If you can’t move the clutter, move your subject.

-With that in mind, think about clutter when you’re styling and deciding how many elements to include.
-No matter how pretty the elements you’re adding… too many and it just becomes clutter.
-Your baby and the cake is the subject, not all the things.
+With that in mind, think about clutter whenever you’re styling and deciding how many elements to include.
+No matter how pretty the elements you’re adding look… too many of them and it just becomes clutter.
+Your beautiful baby and the cake are the subjects, not all the other things around.

 Related: Clear the Clutter

-For a light, bright, cheerful look that suits cake smash sessions so well, use soft natural light.
+For a light, bright, cheerful look that suits cake smash photos so well, use soft natural light.
 As a bonus, it’s easy to use and easy to find!

 Soft light wraps gently and evenly around our subject and is free from harsh shadow lines.